discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 <Card title="Precasting">

-If a _Mistlock Singularity_ is present you should precast boons and particular effects for better group performance.
+If a _Mistlock Singularity_ is present, you should precast boons and particular effects for better group performance.

-Which precasts you can do will rely on the amount of energy you have before taking the _Mistlock Singularity_.
-Prioritize precasting the Jade Sphere in <Skill name="Air Attunement"/> if you only have 10 energy as fire fields can be provided by other skills.
+As an elementalist, you have easy access to fire fields and plenty of blasts providing <Boon name="Might"/> as well as <Trait name="Empowering Auras"/> stacks.
+The amount of <Trait name="Empowering Auras"/> you can stack will depend on how fast the rest of your group finish their precasts.
+With a slightly slower precast, you can prestack up to 5 stacks of <Trait name="Empowering Auras"/>.
+However, in most cases, it is better to be faster and just go with 3-4 stacks <Trait name="Empowering Auras"/>.

 1. Start on <Skill id="5492"/> and cast <Skill id="63458"/> to provide a fire field.
 Alternatively, use an off-hand Dagger to provide a fire field with <Skill name="Ring of Fire"/>.
 2. Blast it using <Skill name="Molten End"/>.